Skip to main content

 Our cloud servers automatically store a backup of your Synced Knowledge Base every day unless it has not changed since the previous day's backup.
 All Daily Backups are retained for at least 60 days, unless you delete your RemNote account.
 (Backups older than this will likely be available as well, but only some of them will be retained and the details of which ones are retained may change from time to time.)

-You can download a Daily Backup by going to Settings > Account > Navigation > Daily Backups.
+You can download a Daily Backup by going to Settings > Backups and then selecting the date of the backup you want.

 Local Backups